‘I was paralyzed:’ Homeless people protect Portland man from attack

 “It's like if you're homeless they figure you don't have no skills or anything positive, so I said, ‘hell with it then,’” Smith said.

 For about five years Smith has been on a waitlist for affordable housing.
-City data shows people living on the streets face a five to 10 year waitlist for affordable housing, which seems like an endless cycle for people like Smith, when that's the only hope he has to hold on to.
+City data shows people living on the streets face a five-10-year waitlist for affordable housing, which seems like an endless cycle for people like Smith, when that's the only hope he has to hold on to.

 "There’s so many people that have been here 20 years, 30 years... they should be first on the list but no they’re like at the bottom of the damn barrel," Smith said.